 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immune-compromised people, such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune-system disorders, some elderly and infants, can be particularly at risk from infection.
+Immunecompromised people, such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune-system disorders, some elderly and infants, can be particularly at risk from infection.
 These people should seek advice about drinking water from their health-care providers.
 Environmental Protection Agency and Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at (800) 426-4791.
-Or Call the Newark Water Treatment Facility at (740) 349-6766.
+Or Call the Newark Water Treatment Facility at (740) 349-6765 and ask for John Lee II.